kassko/data-mapper/README.md

 }
 ```

-A property without "Column" annotation is not managed (no hydrated and no extracted).
+A property without "Field" annotation is not managed (no hydrated and no extracted).

 And you get a ResultBuilderFactory instance: